CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/02/README.md

   - [Exercise 6: Cleanup](#exercise-6-cleanup)
     - [Task 1: Pause the dedicated SQL pool](#task-1-pause-the-dedicated-sql-pool)

-### Lab setup and pre-requisites

-> **Note:** Only complete the `Lab setup and pre-requisites` steps if you are **not** using a hosted lab environment, and are instead using your own Azure subscription.
-Otherwise, skip ahead to Exercise 0.

-1. If you have not already, follow the [lab setup instructions](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/02/README.md) for this module.

-2. Install [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15) on your computer or lab virtual machine.

 ## Exercise 0: Start the dedicated SQL pool

 This lab uses the dedicated SQL pool.
 As a first step, make sure it is not paused.
 If so, start it by following these instructions: